Business Valuation Attorneys

 Myrna Gregory is a native Houstonian and the founder of Gregory Law PLLC.
 She handles a wide variety of cases in addition to divorce, being a certified Mediator by the A. A. White Dispute Resolution Institute and having been requested to serve as mediator by members of the Harris County Bar Association and other prominent legal organizations.

-Kitty Crutcher and Melissa Bazan are attorneys at Gregory Law PLLC who both obtained their Doctors of Jurisprudence from Thurgood Marshall School of Law.
-Both lawyers are also members of the Family Section of the State Bar of Texas.
+Melissa Bazan is an attorney at Gregory Law PLLC who obtained her Doctors of Jurisprudence from Thurgood Marshall School of Law.
+She is also members of the Family Section of the State Bar of Texas.

 Our firm understands the complexity of business valuations and makes sure to work with experts in respective fields to accurately gauge the true value of a business.
 Gregory Law PLLC can help make sure that you get your fair share of your spouse’s business interests.